 - Restaurants (are you using them as an experience or a replacement for cooking?)

 - Gym Fees

 The list here could go on and on because everyone is different and has different priorities.
-The key point is that if you aren’t able to fully fund your necessities and long-term goals then you should be making some sacrifices in this area.
-That doesn’t mean you have to live a completely boring life, but there are trade-offs that can be made for everything.
+The key point is that if you aren’t able to fully fund your necessities and long-term goals, then you should be making some sacrifices in this area.
+That doesn’t mean you have to live an utterly boring life, but some trade-offs can be made for everything.

-A couple of personal examples of a trade offs that I’ve made for my family are:
+A couple of personal examples of a trade off that I’ve made for my family are: